PGBSNH20/ludo-v2-group-10-oskar-johan/docs/source-structure.md

                     - Loads LudoData and the Gameboard if the {id} is not null.
                     - Handles the POST when the "Cast Die" is clicked.
                     - Handles the POST when the MoveActions form is submitted.
-                - Load.cshtml
-                    > note: Not used, delete?
-                - Load.cshtml.cs
-                    > note: Not used, delete?
                 - Lobby.cshtml
                     > Shows a form to create or join a game depending on whether {id} is null or not.
                     > Displays a list of player in a game (if {id} is not null)